 If Amelia was born at any other hospital, she may not be alive today.
-Instead, the 5-month-old is thriving — thanks to an innovative cardiac procedure performed minutes after birth at Children's Hospital of Philadelphia (CHOP).
+Instead, the 2-year-old is thriving — thanks to an innovative cardiac procedure performed minutes after birth at Children's Hospital of Philadelphia (CHOP).

 While still in utero, Amelia was diagnosed with an extremely rare and life-threatening heart defect — one so uncommon most cardiac specialists go their entire career without encountering it.